azaveri7/product-microservice/README.md

 This is spring boot application and can be accessed using below url http://localhost:8080/swagger-ui.html

+MicroserviceApplication.java is the class that needs to be run to start this microservice.

 Get request to get all products: http://localhost:8080/products